gnoliyil/fuchsia/docs/concepts/packages/package.md

 Note: For more information on components, see [Introduction to the Fuchsia component framework](/docs/concepts/components/v2/introduction.md).

-Packages are downloaded from the Fuchsia package server in `BLOB`s.
-The Fuchsia package server is a HTTP(s) server.
+Some packages are present on a Fuchsia system at startup, and additional packages can be downloaded from a Fuchsia package server in `BLOB`s.
+The Fuchsia package server is an HTTP(S) server.
 These `BLOB`s are uniquely defined by a Merkle root.
 A `BLOB` is named after its content, using the [Fuchsia Merkle Root](merkleroot.md) algorithm.
 If two `BLOB`s have the same content, they have the same name.
 As a result, each `BLOB` has a unique identifier and is